 Catalytic proteins comprise the majority of the 26 conserved proteins and include the virus-encoded DNA polymerase, the two largest subunits of the viral homolog of RNA polymerase II (vPOL-II), and the small subunit of ribonucleotide reductase (Table 3.Iridoviridae).
 In most cases their assigned function is putative and based on homology with other proteins in the database.
 However, in some cases, function has been confirmed experimentally, e.g., knock down of vPOL-IIα using an antisense morpholino oligonucleotide results in a marked reduction in late viral gene expression and supports its role as a viral transcriptase.

 Iridovirid particles are complex assemblies of both structural and virion-associated proteins.
-Aside from structural elements such as the MCP and the aforementioned zip, finger, and anchor proteins, virions contain an additional 30 (or more) proteins ranging in size from 5 to 250 kDa.
-The major capsid protein (MCP, 48-55 kDa) is highly conserved among all iridovirids and comprises 40% of the total virion protein mass.
+Aside from structural elements such as the MCP and the aforementioned zip, finger, and anchor proteins, virions contain an additional 30 (or more) proteins ranging in mass from 5 to 250 kDa.
+The major capsid protein (MCP, 48–55 kDa) is highly conserved among all iridovirids and comprises 40% of the total virion protein mass.
 The amino acid (aa) sequence of the MCP has been used in virus identification and in phylogenetic analyses.

-In addition to canonical structural proteins that contribute to the shape and integrity of the virion, there are a number of virion-associated proteins that play specific roles in viral replication.
-For example, virions encode a putative transcriptional transactivator that directs the expression of immediate-early viral genes.
+In addition to structural proteins that contribute to the shape and integrity of the virion, there are a number of virion-associated proteins that play specific roles in viral replication.
+For example, virions contain a putative transcriptional transactivator that directs the expression of immediate-early viral genes.
 Furthermore, at least six DNA-associated polypeptides have been identified within the core of IIV6 including a major species of 12.5 kDa.
 Likewise, a number of virion-associated enzymatic activities have been detected, including a protein kinase, nucleotide phosphohydrolase, a ss/dsRNA-specific ribonuclease, pH 5 and pH 7.5 deoxyribonucleases, a protein phosphatase and a protein that triggers the shutdown of host macromolecular synthesis.
-In addition to these polypeptides, various other putative catalytic proteins have been identified by BLAST analysis some of which are found within all family members (Table 3.Iridoviridae; Figure 3.Iridoviridae).
+In addition to these polypeptides, various other putative catalytic proteins have been identified by BLAST analysis some of which are encoded by all family members (Table 3.Iridoviridae; Figure 3.Iridoviridae).